Hygrophorus camarophyllus

 Description

-Cap umbonate and often with a raised boss in center of cap, carbon-brown to gray-black with dark radial streaks.
-Gills decurrent, sparse, waxy, first white, with age white-gray.
-Stem top often brighter than other stem but not always, otherwise greyish with ingrown threads, cylindrical or narrowed downward, solid to stuffed.
-Flesh white, brittle, with mild flavor and pleasant aroma.
+Cap umbonate and often with a raised boss in center of the cap, carbon-brown to grey-black with dark radial streaks.
+Gills decurrent, sparse, waxy, starting off white and gradually turning white-grey as they mature.
+Stem typically brighter at the top compared to the rest of the stem, although this is not always the case, and it generally has a greyish colouration with inwardly growing threads.
+It is cylindrical or tapers downward and has a solid to somewhat hollow structure.
+Flesh white, brittle, with a pleasant aroma.
+Spore print white.